 The moment you jump in an RV, anything is possible.
 The whole world awaits out the front windshield, and behind the captain's chair are all the conveniences of home.

 Grab a bite from the fridge, flip on the tube, or take a hot shower in your own bathroom...even when you're miles from civilization.
-In reality, the civilized world is at your fingertips 24/7, whether you're on the moon (maybe soon!) - or parked in your driveway.
+In reality, the civilized world is at your fingertips 24/7, whether you're boondocking deep in the Alaskan wilderness, or parked in your driveway.
 There is no other mode of travel that can compare to the convenience and flexibility of RV travel.

 But everyone has their own reason for RVing.
 Here's my story...

 I love the outdoors.
 Hiking, mountain biking, kayaking, cross-country skiing, and snowboarding are my favorite activities.
 But I had a problem...I lived in a city surrounded by a sea of corn, and had to travel a good distance just to enjoy these activities.

 Eventually I realized that with an RV, all I need do is step out my front door, and the adventure could begin.
 I could put the RV in the parks, near the trails, and next to the lakes and rivers...step outside, and have paradise at my feet.

 With retirement far in the future, I had to figure a way to pay the bills while living this RV lifestyle.
 I realized that if I could make money online, all I would need is an internet connection...I could live and work anywhere!

 I decided to sell products online.
 There was one problem...putting a warehouse in an RV seemed a logistical impossibility.
 After some research I found out about drop shipping, where the big warehouses would take care of the inventory, so I wouldn't have to.
 My career with eBay and Amazon began.
 I sold computer software and video games at first, then moved on to health and nutrition products.